groupvine/gv-doc/about/golocal.md

 number of view credits remaining in your account.

 * **What if there are more advertisers than ad slots available?**
-If this is the case, then ads will be fairly rotated.
+If this is the case, then ads will be rotated.

 * **Can I change my ad once I make a payment?**
 Yes!
 You can update a particular ad image as frequently as every month.